TehShrike/euler/README.md

 As an exercise, I think I might enjoy solving a few Project Euler problems.

-My goal is to use JavaScript in a functional manner (no mutable objects).
+My goal is to use JavaScript in a functional manner, avoiding modifying objects or changing the values of variables.

 I am not a mathemetician (at least, not a very good one), and mostly plan on solving the issues that can be solved with code, not intelligent math tricks.